laher/fuzzymenu.vim/README.md

 # Status, Plans & TODOs

-This is still very early.
+## Status

-**Some signatures and data structures may change, and documentation is incomplete.**
+Fuzzymenu is already meant to be useful but pretty early in terms of where I'd like it to go. **Some signatures and data structures may change, and documentation is incomplete.**
+It's alpha, and I'm working on it sporadically.
+Don't expect this to be 'Beta' in 2020.
+Maybe 2021.

-Some planned features:
+Some other planned features:

  * Menu Items:
   - [x] Interactive (2-step) normal mode commands (yank,delete,change,...) + motions/objects